 A strong early childhood education prepares children to be lifelong learners.
-Through the guidance of their teachers and their own exploration, they are introduced to the wonders of the world.
+Through the guidance of their preschool teachers and their own exploration, they are introduced to the wonders of the world.
 They are encouraged to play, to problem solve and to ponder how the universe works.
-With an age-appropriate curriculum, the children should be introduced to various academic concepts through hands-on, play-based activities that fully engage them.
+With an age-appropriate preschool curriculum, the children should be introduced to various academic concepts through hands-on, play-based activities that fully engage them.
 School should be fun; it should be an outlet for thoughts and ideas, and nurture children into becoming passionate about furthering their knowledge and skills.

 At OWIS, our early childhood curriculum focuses on developing the child from the inside-out, including their emotional, physical and cognitive development.
 We teach them life long skills and make them feel confident in their actions, adjusting activities and class plans to suit the needs of each individual child.
 Through careful incorporation of play and sensory activities, we help our young ones, starting from nursery school level or Early Childhood 1, to learn and grow in a loving environment.
-Here is what a week in one of our classrooms looks like.
+Here is what a week in one of our kindergarten classrooms looks like.

 Each morning at our preschool campuses in Singapore, our children begin outside with time to laugh and play with friends before coming in to join their teachers and classmates.
 This gives them time to let off steam, start the day with a positive experience and to chat with their friends.
 The lessons begin with interactive phonics activities, helping the children better understand how language and sounds work.
 This is an important basis for their continued development yet taught in a way that does not make them lose focus.
 By having these interactive lessons, children focus on the enjoyable aspects of their education while developing these essential skills.

 Throughout the week, our children explore more phonics-based activities.
 These carefully balance repetition (to help the children remember the sound) with growth, allowing them to apply what they have learnt.
 They are also able to see how learning can take on many different forms and does not need to feel monotonous or repetitive.